pingidentity/pingidentity-devops-getting-started/11-docker-compose/README.md

 ## Getting the current images in a Docker Compose stack

+The Docker images used in the example stacks are frequently updated.
 You can get the current images in any one of the following ways:

-  * Starting a stack the first time without doing a pull will automatically get the latest version.
+  * Start one of our example stacks using Docker Compose.
+This will automatically pull the current version of each image in the stack.
   * For any of our example stacks, in the example directory you'll be using (such as, `03-full-stack`), enter:

     ```text